James David Forbes collecting prize

 Enter the James David Forbes collecting prize to be in with a chance of winning £500.

-We want to encourage University of St Andrews students to build your own collection of printed, manuscript, or photographic material, so each year University Collections runs a competition to award £500 to the student with the best collection.
+We want to encourage University of St Andrews students to build their own collection of printed, manuscript, or photographic material, so each year University Collections runs a competition to award £500 to the student with the best collection.

 The prize is offered in honour of James David Forbes (1809-1868), the eminent scientist and Principal of the United College of St Salvator and St Leonard at St Andrews, whose library was presented to the University in 1929.